theankitbansal/HTML_Interview_Questions/README.md

 Yes, it is possible using the “display” property with its value as “block”, to change the inline element into a block-level element.

 21. In how many ways can we position an HTML element?
 Or what are the permissible values of the position attribute?

+  There are mainly 7 values of position attribute that can be used to position an HTML element:

+static: Default value.
+Here the element is positioned according to the normal flow of the document.
+absolute: Here the element is positioned relative to its parent element.
+The final position is determined by the values of left, right, top, bottom.
+fixed: This is similar to absolute except here the elements are positioned relative to the <html> element.
+relative: Here the element is positioned according to the normal flow of the document and positioned relative to its original/ normal position.
+initial: This resets the property to its default value.
+inherit: Here the element inherits or takes the property of its parent.

+22. In how many ways you can display HTML elements?

+inline: Using this we can display any block-level element as an inline element.
+The height and width attribute values of the element will not affect.
+block: using this, we can display any inline element as a block-level element.
+inline-block: This property is similar to inline, except by using the display as inline-block, we can actually format the element using height and width values.
+flex: It displays the container and element as a flexible structure.
+It follows flexbox property.
+inline-flex: It displays the flex container as an inline element while its content follows the flexbox properties.
+grid: It displays the HTML elements as a grid container.
+none: Using this property we can hide the HTML element.
+Below are some of the display types which are rarely used:

+table
+inline-table
+table-cell
+table-column
+table-row
+inline-grid
+list-item
+inherit
+initial
+table-caption

+23. What is the difference between “display: none” and “visibility: hidden”, when used as attributes to the HTML element.

+When we use the attribute “visibility: hidden” for an HTML element then that element will be hidden from the webpage but still takes up space.
+Whereas, if we use the “display: none” attribute for an HTML element then the element will be hidden, and also it won’t take up any space on the webpage.

+24. How to specify the link in HTML and explain the target attribute?

+HTML provides a hyperlink - <a> tag to specify the links in a webpage.
+The ‘href’ attribute is used to specify the link and the ‘target’ attribute is used to specify, where do we want to open the linked document.
+The ‘target’ attribute can have the following values:

+_self: This is a default value.
+It opens the document in the same window or tab as it was clicked.
+_blank: It opens the document in a new window or tab.
+_parent: It opens the document in a parent frame.
+_top: It opens the document in a full-body window.

+25. In how many ways can we specify the CSS styles for the HTML element?

+There are three ways in which we can specify the styles for HTML elements:

+Inline: Here we use the ‘style’ attribute inside the HTML element.
+Internal: Here we use the <style> tag inside the <head> tag.
+To apply the style we bind the elements using ‘id’ or ‘class’ attributes.
+External: Here we use the <link> tag inside <head> tag to reference the CSS file into our HTML code.
+Again the binding between elements and styles is done using ‘id’ or ‘class’ attributes.